Paradise Lost (band): GUN Records (2002–2005)

-In May 2002, the band signed to GUN Records, and on the album that followed, Symbol of Life, the metallic roots of the band began to resurface; the band decided to work with producer Rhys Fulber to reestablish their metal sound.
+In May 2002, the band signed to GUN Records, and on the following album, Symbol of Life, the band's metallic roots resurfaced.
+The band worked with producer Rhys Fulber to reestablish their metal sound.
 The album included guest musicians Devin Townsend, Jamie Muhoberac, and Lee Dorrian.

-In March 2004, Lee Morris left the band due to "personal and musical differences" and was replaced by Jeff Singer.
+In March 2004, Lee Morris left the band due to "personal and musical differences" and was replaced with Jeff Singer.

-Paradise Lost released Paradise Lost, their tenth album, in 2005, also on GUN Records.
+Paradise Lost released Paradise Lost, their tenth album, in 2005, on GUN Records.